-Unlike other international jurisdictions with clearly regulated review processes, the UAE's informal regulatory regime does not establish specific time frames for the approval of FDI transactions.
+Unlike other international jurisdictions with clearly regulated review processes, the UAE's informal regulatory regime does not establish specific time frames for the approval of foreign direct investment (FDI) transactions.
 These may vary significantly, depending on the particular authority involved in granting required approvals.
+Note that prior approval under the Competition Law would not be required if a foreign investor established a direct presence in the UAE; in this case, the foreign investor would be required only to obtain a licence from the local licensing authority, unless the intended business activity requires a special approval from a sector-specific UAE authority.

-A specific example of relevant time frames is the response to applications for approval from the Ministry under the Competition Law discussed previously, which will occur within 90 days (135 days if additional information is requested from the applicant).
-If the Minister does not issue a decision by the specified deadline, the transaction shall be deemed to be authorised.
+A specific example of relevant time frames is the response to applications for approval from the Ministry under the Competition Law, which will occur within 90 days (135 days if additional information is requested from the applicant).
+If the Minister of Economy does not issue a resolution by the specified deadline, the transaction shall be deemed to be authorised.